sandhaka/grapht/README.md

 # Grapht

-This project implements a high-performance **graph processing system**, designed for efficient traversal and manipulation of weighted graphs.
+This project implements a modular **graph processing system**, designed for efficient traversal and manipulation of weighted graphs.
 It leverages modern .NET features such as `IMemory<T>` and `Span<T>` to minimize memory allocations and maximize performance.
 The focus is on optimizing graph data structures and algorithms for use in scenarios like pathfinding, cost computation,